 The main sapphire, two reasonable sized diamonds (that were close enough a match to use as side stones) and six matched smaller diamonds to add to the shoulders, plus 18 carat white gold from the old rings.

-Number one was the clear favourite, and the manufacturing began.
+Number one was the clear favourite, and so the manufacturing began.

 The finished piece

-If you would like to design your own masterpiece – either an engagement or ‘recycled’ ring, you can download a copy of our guide to engagement ring design.
+If you would like to design your own masterpiece – either an engagement or ‘recycled’ ring, scroll down to see about downloading a copy of our guide to engagement ring design.

 If that seems all too hard, simply contact us and we will be delighted to help you.
 We handmake all of our rings in Australia using recycled metals and ethically sourced diamonds and gemstones.